Deep Drawing Operation in Sheet Metal

 Advantages

-The deep drawing process in sheet metal has the following advantages when it is used to manufacture sheet metal parts in high production volume.
+The deep drawing process in sheet metal has the following advantages when manufacturing sheet metal parts in large production volume.

 • Manufacture hollow cylindrical, rectangular, square, and other complex geometries.